Installation: The Great Archive

 "identity" of both the subject's personality

-and the documents themselves.
 In the center space, which is in the form of an elongated

 tunnel and which serves as a conduit between the